austinhuang0131/joinmatrix/guide/qna.md

 * The Matrix.org Foundation C.I.C., who develops the protocol and runs the matrix.org homeserver, is funded ["through a combination of community support, corporate sponsorship, and grant funding"](https://matrix.org/docs/legacy/faq/#how-is-matrix-org-funded).
 * New Vector Ltd, who develops Element and offers commercial services related to Matrix, is funded by [investors](https://element.io/blog/tag/funding/).
 * Homeservers are independently funded.
 Some solicit donations.
 Others operate homeservers as part of a business.

-#### What about Israeli intelligence?

-If, somehow, that you even *believed* this conspiracy theory, then consider:

-* It is [true](https://matrix.org/faq/#who-and-how) that Matrix was created by a bunch of employees in Amdocs, but just because Amdocs have allegedly done certain things doesn't mean these employees have done the same things?
-Since when are we defining people by where they work?
-Also, Tor is partially funded by the U.S. government, but why is nobody saying the same thing about Tor?
-* Data (including metadata) is only provided to homeservers that are in a room.
-So if a user on homeserver A is talking to a user on homeserver B, any data will only be present on homeservers A and B, not any other homeserver (unless someone else from a different homeserver is invited into the room).
-Furthermore, [XMPP has the same issue](https://infosec-handbook.eu/articles/xmpp-aitm/).
-And as always, if you're concerned about where your data will end up, you (and your friends) can always [spin up your own homeserver](../#set-up-your-own-homeserver-or-join-an-existing-homeserver)!
-* Matrix is well-funded because people believed in an open communication protocol.
-And their funding has paid off: We now have a well-built open communication protocol.

-#### What about cryptocurrency funding?

-People [did ask for this](https://www.reddit.com/r/discordapp/comments/qq4qx3/is_there_a_discord_replacement_that_doesnt/hjy61jo/?context=3) during the [Discord NFT incident](../matrix-vs-discord/#why-not-discord).
-Now, it is true that Matrix is sponsored by a few cryptocurrency-related companies, but consider:

-* Open source projects are under no obligation to cater to their sponsors, so these sponsors usually just get a shoutout, that's it.
-Remember, donations are not commercial funding.
-* Furthermore, [Matrix is well-funded commercially](https://www.matrix.org/blog/2019/10/10/new-vector-raises-8-5-m-to-accelerate-matrix-riot-modular) and need not to cater to cryptobros.
-* Furthermore, because the Matrix platform is decentralized, and because the components of Matrix are open source,
-  * Pushing crypto onto a client (like Element) will directly result in a fork undoing such changes,
-  * Pushing crypto onto the homeserver software (like Synapse) will not only result in a fork undoing such changes, but also the effective fragmentation of the federation (since a portion of the homeservers will now use the non-crypto fork which may or may not be compatible with the one that has crypto), which is self-destructive.

-Thus, even with funding, it will be very difficult for Matrix to even attempt trying to integrate something the community does not want.

-Also, if you insist that you refuse to use any platform that has ever been involved with cryptocurrencies, then there will be very, very few platforms that you can use.
-Think about it.